revbayes/revbayes/help/md/fnFreeK.md

 first argument to automatically generate a rate matrix with corresponding substitution rates, returning a rate matrix object.
 The function will fill rates in the matrix from left to right as provided in the first argument, skipping the diagonal when using a vector as input.
-For this reason,using a vector of lengths 2 to 5 will create a 2-by-2 rate matrix but a vector of length 6 will create a 3-by-3 rate matrix as fnFreeK will have enough values to fill the matrix.
-Using a matrix to create in fnFreeK will create a rate matrix object with rates filled in their respective position in the provided matrix.
+For this reason, using a vector of lengths 2 to 5 will create a 2-by-2 rate matrix but a vector of length 6 will create a 3-by-3 rate matrix as fnFreeK will have enough values to fill the matrix.
+Using a matrix to create in fnFreeK will create a rate matrix object with rates assigned using  their respective position in the provided matrix.
 Users can specify if matrix should be normalized in the second argument using a boolean variable (default TRUE).
 Lastly users can specify what matrix exponential method to use (default eigen) with a string.
 Possible options include: